mattbarrett98/black-jack-black-belt/README.md

 If there are no Blackjacks, then the gambler must choose to 'stick' (not get anymore cards) or 'twist' (add 1 more card to their hand).
 If the gambler goes bust at any point they lose the game.
 If the gambler is not bust after making his decisions, then the dealer must stick or twist.
 Unlike the gambler, the dealer has no choice in his actions, they must stick if the value of their hand is ≥ 17, and twist otherwise.
 Finally, if the dealer busts he loses, or if not:
 * The player with the higher hand value wins,
-* Or it is a draw if both players have the same score.
+* Or it is a draw if they both have the same score.

 At the start of each game, the dealer checks if the deck has at least 15 cards in it.
 If it does they deal as normal, if not they first shuffle all cards back together to reset the deck and then deal.

-As mentioned we are going to simulate the games under the assumption that they know how to count cards.
+As mentioned we are going to simulate the games under the assumption that the gambler knows how to count cards.
 We will use the most common card counting strategy, the Hi-Lo strategy.
 It works by keeping a running count for the deck, which starts at 0 when the deck has just been shuffled and no cards have yet been dealt from the deck.
 The gambler adjusts the running count each time they observe a new card in the following way:
 * +1 for cards 2, 3, 4, 5, 6
 * +0 for cards 7, 8, 9
 * -1 for cards 10, J, Q, K, A

-# State & Action space

-The gambler's state at any time is defined by 4 values: the current sum of the gamblers hand in [4,21], whether or not the gambler has an ace still worth 11 (1 if they do, 0 if not), the value of the dealer's face up card in [2,11] and the current card count in [-20,20].

 # Reinforcement learning
+The state at any time is defined by 4 values: the current sum of the gamblers hand ∈ {4,5,...,21}, whether or not the gambler has an ace still worth 11 (1 if they do, 0 if not), the value of the dealer's face up card ∈ {2,3,...,11} and the current card count ∈ {-20,-19,...,20}.
+The possible actions of the gambler are just stick or twist (0 means stick, 1 means twist).

 The first approach we use is a simple Monte Carlo approach.
-We simulate a large number of games and
+We simulate a game and apply the received reward to every state-action pair observed in the game.
+We define the received reward to be +1 if the gambler wins, 0 for a draw and -1 for a loss.